firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 #### GROUP BY ALL

-For the common case of `GROUP BY` clause repeating all the non aggregate function expressions in the `SELECT` list, it is possible to use `GROUP BY ALL` syntax.
-It will automatically group by all non aggregate functions expressions from the `SELECT` list.
+For the common case of `GROUP BY` clause repeating all the non-aggregate function expressions in the `SELECT` list, it is possible to use `GROUP BY ALL` syntax.
+It will automatically group by all non-aggregate functions expressions from the `SELECT` list.

 ```sql
 SELECT